thanninen/GettingAndCleaningDataCourseProject/CodeBook.md

   to correct this.

   c.
-Column names were added to x_trainTXT and x_textTXT from features.txt using names() function
+Column names were added to x_trainTXT and x_textTXT from features.txt using names() function.

   d.
-The three 'test' files were joined with cbind() into a single data frame 'testTXT' and the three 'train' files were joined with cbind() into a single data frame 'trainTXT'. cbind() was used so that all of the independent columns remained after the merge
+The three 'test' files were joined with cbind() into a single data frame 'testTXT' and the three 'train' files were joined with cbind() into a single data frame 'trainTXT'. cbind() was used so that all of the independent columns remained after the merge.

   e. testTXT and trainTXT were then merged together using rbind() because they both contained identical columns.
 The combined file was entitled 'DataSet01'.

 -------------------
-Step02 - Extract only the measurements on the mean and standard deviation for each measurement
+Step02 - Extracted only the measurements on the mean and standard deviation for each measurement.

   a.
 Aside from the "subject" and "activity" columns, the only other columns extracted were those with measurements on the mean or standard deviation for each measurement.